ShameekConyers/siclib/docs/siclib/numerical.md

 description:
 ---

-## A module based on Numerical Analysis
+## A Module based on Numerical Analysis

 This project is a collection of various Numerical Analysis techniques that I coded in C++ and made available as a Python package.

 ## Source Code

-Source Code is available <a href=https://github.com/ShameekConyers/sicnumerical/tree/main>here</a>.
+Source Code is available <a href=https://github.com/ShameekConyers/siclib>here</a>.

 ## Package Documentation